-So, you’ve noticed a solid blue ring on your Echo device and wondering what it is and how you’re going to get rid of it?
-Look no further, we will guide you through the steps needed to solve this issue.
+So, you’ve noticed a solid blue ring on your Echo device and wondering what it is and how you will get rid of it.
+Look no further.
+We will guide you through the steps needed to solve this issue.

 But before we begin, I’d like to point out that there are different types of blue rings on an Echo.